 How well do the vaccines work for people with cancer?

 Several studies have now published results on how well the vaccines work for people with cancer.
 In general, these studies show that if you have a weakened immune system, you might have less protection against the virus.

 People with blood cancer, in particular, have less protection.
 This is when compared to people with solid cancers.

 Protection against the virus increases with each dose for people with blood cancer.
-A recent study showed that after 4 doses of the jab, most people with a blood cancer had antibodies to help them fight COVID-19.
+A recent study showed that after 3 doses of the jab, most people with a blood cancer had the same amount of

 You can read more on the Blood Cancer UK website on how well the vaccines work for people with a blood cancer.